Macor-Machinable Glass Ceramic

 • Roughness: Ra0.01um

-Glass ceramics are materials that combine the properties of glass and ceramics, made by controlled crystallization.
+Glass ceramics are materials that combine the properties of glass and ceramics, made through a controlled crystallization process.
 Common types include:

 1. Mica-based glass ceramics